ucas-xiang/QIG/README.md

     * `--model_args` : Control parameters passed to the model constructor.
 Accepts a string containing model path", for example `--model_args pretrained=OpenGVLab/InternVL2-8B`.

 2. Calibration arguments
+    QIG is sensitive to the calibration data distribution.
+For best quantization performance, the calibration set should be aligned with the target evaluation setting in both data type and formatting.
     * `--calib_data` : Select which calibration data type is used during quantization search.
         - only support `pileval` and `coco` now.
     * `--n_samples` : The number of the samples used in quantization search.